RadiantDarkBlaze/battledance-chess-mlp-ga/README.md

 Copyright (C) 2025 Jacob Scow

 This project is licensed under the GNU General Public License v3.0 or later.
-See the `LICENSE.txt` file for details.
+See the `LICENSE` file for details.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by